 Make your windows stick out with this decorative 3D printing project!
+In this post, we'll teach you how to make window clings with a 3D printer!

-Recently, Barbara from 3DPrintNY.com has been showcasing her flexible 3D printed window clings on her Instagram and Twitter feeds.
+Recently, Barbara from 3DPrintNY.com has been showcasing her flexible 3D printed window decorations on her Instagram and Twitter feeds.
 These objects easily cling to glass and are printed with NinjaFlex® by NinjaTek on a LulzBot Mini equipped with the LulzBot Mini Flexystruder Tool Head.
 This is a great technique for creating custom commercial window displays or as a project to introduce kids to the possibilities of 3D printing with flexible materials.

 Once printed, peel it off the print surface and wash the bottom to remove any PVA-based glue stick residue.
 A clean window will provide the best adhesion.
 Wet your window cling with water and place on the window in the desired location.
 That's it!